SDP bounds on quantum codes: Contributions

 \item [D.] For arbitrary quantum codes, the matrix $\Gamma$ satisfies a range of additional constraints.
 These arise from the (projective) group structure of the indexing set and from the fact that the code subspace corresponds to a projector $\Pi^2 = \Pi$.
 In combination, this yields the main semidefinite programming relaxation in Eq.~\eqref{eq:sdpgamma}.

 \item [E.] Using the Terwilliger algebra for $4$-ary codes, we average this main relaxation over distance-preserving automorphisms that keep the zero codeword invariant $\Aut_0(4,n)$.
-A block-diagonalization using the Terwilliger algebra~\cite{GIJSWIJT20061719} yields a symmetry-reduced semidefinite programming bound of size $O(n^4)$. \end{itemize}
+A block-diagonalization using the Terwilliger algebra~\cite{GIJSWIJT20061719} yields to a symmetry-reduced semidefinite program of size $O(n^4)$. \end{itemize}

-A variation of the Lov\'asz bound recovers the non-existence of the $(\!(7,1,4)\!)_2$ code; while a variation of the symmetry-reduced semidefinite programming bounds shows the non-existence of $(\!(8,9,3)\!)_2$ and $(\!(10,5,4)\!)_2$.
+A variation of the Lov\'asz bound recovers the non-existence of the $(\!(7,1,4)\!)_2$ code, while a variation of the symmetry-reduced semidefinite programm shows the non-existence of $(\!(8,9,3)\!)_2$ and $(\!(10,5,4)\!)_2$ codes.